departmentfortransport/street-manager-client/README.md

 ## To make changes to this repo

 First, make sure that you have the following shell scripts.
-If not, ask a member of the dev team to provide them:
+They can be retrieved from `street-manager-ops/scripts/`:
 * make-local-changes.sh
 * finish-local-changes.sh

-Place these on the same level as your street-manager repos ( [see here]([https://github.com/departmentfortransport/street-manager/wiki/dft-street-manager-developer-environment-setup-and-on-boarding#cloning-development-repos) for example )
+Place these on the same level as your street-manager repos ( [see here](https://github.com/departmentfortransport/street-manager/wiki/dft-street-manager-developer-environment-setup-and-on-boarding#cloning-development-repos) for example )

 Then:
 1. Run `make-local-changes.sh` - this will replace all references to the `street-manager-client` dependency in any `package.json` that references it with a local filepath i.e. `file:../street-manager-client`